ThunderD9/linux/Documentation/s390/qeth.rst

 ccwgroup device.
 The event has the following attributes:

 BRIDGEPORT=statechange
-  indicates that the Bridge Port device changed its state.
+  Indicates that the Bridge Port device changed its state.

 ROLE={primary|secondary|none}
-  the role assigned to the port.
+  The role assigned to the port.

 STATE={active|standby|inactive}
-  the newly assumed state of the port.
+  The newly assumed state of the port.

 When run on HiperSockets Bridge Capable Port hardware with host address notifications enabled, a udev event with ACTION=CHANGE is emitted.